Binding a neckline with bias tape is a very good way to finish the neckline.

 Start pinning the bias tape to the neckline.
 You can also baste stitch.

 Sew the bias tape and the neckline together with a 1/4 inch seam allowance.

-As you stitch, ensure that you are not at all stretching the neckline at all.
 You may stretch the bias tape a bit to ensure that it does not gape.

 After sewing make small cuts along the seam allowance at 1/2 inch interval.
 This is to get the curve to lie flat.

 Now Under stitch.
 Press the seam allowance and the bias tape together and stitch along the seam allowance.
 This is called under stitching and this is done so that the bias tape will turn to the back of the opening without any glitches.

 Use an iron to press the bias tape to the back of the neckline.
 You can add button loops inside the fold at this point.

 You can hand sew the bias tape with hand sewing stitches or use your sewing machine to stitch the bias tape in place.
 If you machine stitch you will have a visible stitching line on the right side of the neckline.